-Paper I-General English 300 Marks Paper II-General Knowledge 300 Marks
+Paper I - General English

-Papers III, $\hat{IV}$ , V and VI.-Any two subjects to be selected from the list of the optional subjects set out in para 2 below.
-Each subject will have two papers.-200 marks for each paper.
+Paper II-General Knowledge 300 Marks Papers III, IV, V and VI.-Any two subjects to be selected from the list of the optional subjects set out in para 2 below.
+Each subject will have two papers.- 200 marks subjects set out in para 2 below.
+Each subject will have two papers.- 200 marks for each paper.